dulldesk/dulldesk.github.io/about.md

 Sometimes I code; check out some of my [projects](/work/)!

 Some of the languages and tools I am comfortable with are:
-- Python, JavaScript & node.js, Java, PHP
+- Python, JavaScript & node.js, Java, PHP, C
-- HTML, CSS/Sass, JavaScript, jQuery
-- Jekyll, Django, Flask, React, Express
+- Django, React, Express, Flask, Jekyll, Sass, jQuery
-- Git, LaTeX, SQL, Anaconda, Docker
+- Git, Docker, SQL, Anaconda, LaTeX
 - PowerShell for personal system scripts (+ some bash)

 I'm also interested in cybersecurity, which at the moment is most quantifiable by competitions.